 Justification of Red List Category

-Although its area of occupancy must be very small, its habitat is apparently fairly secure.
+Although its area of occupancy must be very small, forest loss remains low (Tracewski et al. 2016, Global Forest Watch 2020).
+Thus, its habitat is considered fairly secure.

 Conservation Actions Underway

 Restrictive management in Mt.
 Hilong-hilong has been imposed by the Department of Environment and Natural Resources-Caraga (Paz et al. 2013).

 Benstead, P., Bird, J., Nuñeza, O.M., Simpson, P. & Taylor, J.

 BirdLife International (2021) Species factsheet: Aethopyga boltoni.
 Downloaded from http://www.birdlife.org on 09/05/2021.
 Recommended citation for factsheets for more than one species: BirdLife International (2021) IUCN Red List for birds.
 Downloaded from http://www.birdlife.org on 09/05/2021.